shapeoko/Docs/content/helloworld.md

 Once it's complete, you may wish to [document it on the wiki](http://www.shapeoko.com/wiki/index.php/Hello_World).

-If you have any difficulties see [Assembly Troubleshooting on the wiki](http://www.shapeoko.com/wiki/index.php/Assembly_troubleshooting).
-See also [Fine Tuning](http://www.shapeoko.com/wiki/index.php/Tuning) and [Operation Troubleshooting](http://www.shapeoko.com/wiki/index.php/Operation_Troubleshooting).
+As noted above, if you have any difficulties, see [Assembly Troubleshooting on the wiki](http://www.shapeoko.com/wiki/index.php/Assembly_troubleshooting).
+See also [Fine Tuning](http://www.shapeoko.com/wiki/index.php/Tuning) to verify tha the current is set properly for you motors and power supply, and [Operation Troubleshooting](http://www.shapeoko.com/wiki/index.php/Operation_Troubleshooting) if you have any difficulties with the use of the machine.

 ###Next Step [First job](http://docs.shapeoko.com/firstjob.html)